grongierisc/formation-template/README.md

 }
 ```

-### 3. Creating our operation :
+### 3. Creating our operation:

-Now that we have all the elements we need, we can create our operation, in the `Formation/BO/LocalBDD` file :
+Now that we have all the elements we need, we can create our operation, in the `Formation/BO/LocalBDD` file:
 ```objectscript
 Class Formation.BO.LocalBDD Extends Ens.BusinessOperation
 {